 Can My Social Security Disability Be Garnished?

-There are a number of circumstances in which the Federal government can garnish “regular” Social Security benefits (See below, SSI benefits can never be garnished).
-They include:
+There are certain circumstances in which the Federal government can garnish “regular” Social Security benefits.
+However, Supplemental Security Income (SSI) cannot be garnished.